Review:

 score is between 0 and 5

-A presidential system is a system of government where an executive branch exists and presides over an entire government.
-This separate executive power is given to the President, who serves as both head of state and head of government.
+A presidential system is a form of government in which the executive branch is separate from the legislative branch, with the president serving as both head of state and head of government.

 Key Features